 Portable Camping Toilet

 - The Thetford Porta Potti has a flush tank and five gallon portable black tank.
-Check out the cassette toilet post to learn more about dumping the tank.
+Check out the cassette toilet post, a popular alternative to a traditional camping portable toilet, to learn more about dumping the tank.
 The two systems are very similar.

 - The Floor Plate secures the portable toilet under the platform bed when we’re driving.
 For us, this was a better option than building a permeant storage area for the toilet.